slyfox1186/imagemagick-optimize-jpg/README.md

 Just apply this script to any jpg image files that are `greater than 3MB each`

+# You MUST change the variables in the `optimize.bat` script to point to `convert.exe's` path.
 # This WILL overwrite the original pictures so it is highly advised to make backups.

 To use the below commands: